10 Most Popular Vocational Programs

 5. Associate degree/certificate.
 Paralegals, legal assistants and legal secretaries are generally required to have at least an associate degree although some positions only require a certificate.
-Depending on the program, certificate training can last from 14 weeks to seven months.
+Depending on the program, certificate education can last from 14 weeks to seven months.
 If you already have a degree, earning a legal certificate can help you change career paths.

 Personal care services

-7. Vocational training/certificate.
+7. Vocational education/certificate.
 Many employers require at least an associate degree for entry level business careers.
 Those already in a career can enroll in vocational schools to obtain certificates or take courses that increase their knowledge in a specific field such as business administration, accounting, human resources or international business.
 Length can vary by program.

 8. Associate degree.
 Almost every aspect of business has a corresponding associate degree program including business administration, accounting, acquisition and contract management, economics, marketing, human resources and more.

 9. Vocational education/certificate.
 A number of careers fall under this category including heating, air conditioning and refrigeration mechanics and installers; medical equipment repairers; security and fire alarm installers; audio and video technicians; electrical and electronics repairers; electronic home entertainment equipment installers and repairers; automobile mechanics and welders.
 Program lengths can vary.